A-Z Learning Services also has a number of specialized programs that are the result of collaboration with other departments and faculties.

 BOOST (BOST 0N00) Program

-While the news of being placed on Academic Suspension can be disheartening, don’t let it defeat you.
-Just because the path to your degree is bumpy doesn’t mean you won’t arrive at your destination.
-Brock wants to support you on your journey, which is why we encourage you to register for the BOOST (BOST 0N00) Program.
+While the news of being placed on Academic Suspension can be upsetting, don’t let it discourage you.
+Paths through post-secondary education are as diverse as the students who travel them.
+The Brock community wants to support you on this journey, which is why we encourage you to register for the BOOST (BOST 0N00) Program.

 Duration: Fall term

-Contact time: 2 x 1.5 hours/week in class plus additional hours as needed for consultations
+Contact time: 2 hours/week for asynchronous online lessons, 1 hour/week for synchronous online group discussions, plus additional hours as needed for one-to-one consultations

 Satisfactory completion of course assignments is mandatory.